59,459 total views, 2 views today

-Sometimes while we do the SharePoint content database migration thru the detach and attach method – we may encounter with errors.
+Sometimes while we do the SharePoint content database migration thru the detach and attach method – we may encounter errors.
 However, if we open the migrated site still it does open and work.
-Here, I will explain how we can reduce the possibility of getting the error and some basic tips and tricks in migration project.
+Here, I will explain how we can reduce the possibility of getting the error and some basic tips and tricks in the migration project.

 End of this article we will learn the below: